hashicorp/terraform-provider-kubernetes/website/docs/r/job.html.markdown

 These arguments are the same as the for the `spec` block of a Pod.

 Please see the [Pod resource](pod.html#spec-1) for reference.

+## Timeouts

+The following [Timeout](/docs/configuration/resources.html#operation-timeouts) configuration options are available for the `kubernetes_job` resource when used with `wait_for_completion = true`:

+* `create` - (Default `1 minute`) Used for creating new job and waiting for a successful job completion.

+Note:
+- Kubernetes provider will treat update operations that change the Job spec resulting in the job re-run as "# forces replacement".
+In such cases, the `create` timeout value is used for both Create and Update operations.
+- `wait_for_completion` is not applicable during Delete operations; thus, there is no "delete" timeout value for Delete operation.